michaelglenister/MODE-TASK/docs/source/pca_use.rst

 **specific example:**

-**4.1 t-SNE on C-alpha atoms:**
+**t-SNE on C-alpha atoms:**
 To perform the t-SNE using pairwise RMSD of C-alpha atoms as index of dissimilarity.

 **command:**
 	``tsne.py -t trajectory.xtc -p complex.pdb -ag CA -dt rmsd``

 To perform the t-SNE using Euclidean space between pairwise distance of C-alpha atoms as index of dissimilarity.

 **command:**
 	``tsne.py -t trajectory.xtc -p complex.pdb -ag CA -dt euc -ai alpha``